ME/CFS Speech Issues including

 question, leave space for the answer.

-a question.
-My brain switched to coping with and understanding this new noise
+My brain switched from trying to reply to coping with and understanding this new noise

-If someone spoke when I was trying to formulate a reply it also aggravated the
+If someone spoke when I was trying to push out a reply it also aggravated the

 head pain which would then make it harder still to reply!

 If the person with ME/CFS is sensitive to noise, be careful not to speak to loudly.

 I had many carers who were used to dealing with elderly deaf clients.
 They came in

 with their voice booming.
 They were being kind, but it knocked my